 Role of the Board

 The district board is responsible and accountable for all matters relating to its programs.
-The board will hire staff to assist with programs and to carry out projects and programs that have been approved by the board members.
+The board will hire staff to assist with programs and to carry out projects and that have been approved.